 As noted above, this translation sector is quickly disappearing. - IJET-1 Proceedings (The First IJET Conference, held in Hakone (JP), May 26-27, 1991, organized by Japan Association of Translators)

-I retained a copy of this Proceedings, JAT apparently does not.
+- I retained a copy of this Proceedings, JAT apparently did not.
 Not a problem; freelance translating is coming to an end, and this document is of historical interest only.

 Other Presentations